rust-embedded/book/src/peripherals/peripherals.md

 On a desktop system, access to memory is tightly controlled by the MMU, or Memory Management Unit.
 This component has two major responsibilities: enforcing access permission to sections of memory (preventing one thread from reading or modifying the memory of another thread); and re-mapping segments of the physical memory to virtual memory ranges used in software.
 Microcontrollers do not typically have an MMU, and instead only use real physical addresses in software.

 Although 32 bit microcontrollers have a real and linear address space from `0x0000_0000`, and `0xFFFF_FFFF`, they generally only use a few hundred kilobytes of that range for actual memory.
-This leaves a significant about of address space remaining.
+This leaves a significant amount of address space remaining.

 Rather than ignore that remaining space, Microcontroller designers instead mapped the interface for peripherals in certain memory locations.
 This ends up looking something like this: